I’m Emma Boardwell, Founder of Emotional Finance

 That book gave me a sense of clarity and empowerment around personal finance I hadn’t expected.
 I wanted to understand more - so much more that I went on to independently study for, and gain, a DipFA in financial advice.
 At that point, I made the leap and decided to career shift.

-A proprietary framework and methodology for bringing trust, connection and collaboration into financial advice.
+A proprietary framework and methodology for building client-adviser relationships with clarity, confidence and competence.

 The Emotional Finance Model sits at the heart of everything we do.

-It translates key principles and skills from psychotherapy into the world of financial services - offering financial professionals and firms a clear, practical framework and methodology for building trusted, stronger and more human client relationships.
+It translates key insights, principles and skills from psychotherapy into the world of financial services - offering financial professionals and firms a a fresh lens on the relationships that define their work, and the practical tools to strengthen them.